Sperm donation: Other family members

 Parents of donors, who are the grandparents of donor offspring and may therefore be the oldest surviving progenitors, may regard the donated genetic contribution as a family asset, and may regard the donor conceived people as their grandchildren.

 A review came to the result that a minority of actual donors involved their partner in the decision-making process of becoming a donor.
 In one study, 25% of donors felt they needed permission from their partner.
 In another study, however, 37% of donors with a partner did not approve of a consent form for partners and rather felt that donors should make their own decisions.
 In a Swedish study, donors reported either enthusiastic or neutral responses from their partners concerning sperm donation.

 It is considered common for donors to not tell their spouses that they are or have been sperm donors.

+Within heterosexual couples, many men report resisting or having difficulty accepting sperm donation from another man, as it is often viewed as being akin to being cuckolded.

-Mother-child relation
+Mother–child relation

 Studies have indicated that donor insemination mothers show greater emotional involvement with their child, and they enjoy motherhood more than mothers by natural conception and adoption.
 Compared to mothers by natural conception, donor insemination mothers tend to show higher levels of disciplinary aggression.

 Studies have indicated that donor insemination fathers express more warmth and emotional involvement than fathers by natural conception and adoption, enjoy fatherhood more, and are less involved in disciplining their adolescent.
 Some donor insemination parents become overly involved with their children.

 Adolescents born through sperm donation to lesbian mothers have reported themselves to be academically successful, with active friendship networks, strong family bonds, and overall high ratings of well-being.
 It is estimated that over 80% of adolescents feel they can confide in their mothers, and almost all regard their mothers to be good role models.